Topics, L

 Lens Spaces > see 3D manifolds.

-Lensing > see gravitational lensing.
+Lensing > see gravitational lensing; lensing in specific model spacetimes; types of lensing.

 Lenz's Law > see electromagnetic field equations; electricity.